-The advertising industry is rapidly changing.
-Will agency pitches and RFPs be a thing of the past and if so, what will take their place for best business development practices that better benefit both clients and ad agencies?
+Will agency pitches and RFPs be a thing of the past and if so, what will take their place for best practices that better benefit both clients and ad agencies?

 This is a guest post written by Jaci Russo, Partner and Chief Strategist for The Russo Group, a small ad agency (full time staff of 19) in Lafayette, Louisiana, that is having explosive new business growth by leading prospective client conversations with social media.
 In this post Jaci raises some great questions and hopefully will facilitate dialogue from both agencies and clients.

-One of the questions that plagues all agencies is how to get new business and develop more clients.
-There are lots of theories about inbound v outbound marketing.
+The advertising industry is rapidly changing.
+One of the questions that plagues all agencies is how to get more new clients.
+There are lots of theories about inbound vs. outbound marketing.

 I received an email the other day from JC Fantechi in Sweden.
 He is the founder of Icebreaker which helps ad agencies in Europe win new business.
 He emailed me because he heard Michael Gass’ interview of me on Fueling New Business about the new business wins we have had this year.
 I thought his question was great, so I wanted to answer it here: